-Security experts and news outlets alike have been ruminating over last week’s breach of Taringa, an Argentine social network platform with a predominately Latin-American user base.
+Security experts and news outlets alike have been ruminating over the Taringa data breach, an Argentine social network platform with a predominately Latin-American user base.

 Unfortunately, Taringa users may not be the only victims of further attacks facilitated by the attackers’ gains.
 Once cracked, the passwords may be used in credential stuffing attacks at scale not only against the original victims’ login applications, but against many applications.
-The passwords lists from this breach may be especially useful against other Latin-American based services with user bases who speak the same language, have similar interests, or use the same online colloquialisms.
+The password lists from this breach may be especially useful against other Latin American-based services with user bases that speak the same language, have similar interests, or use the same online colloquialisms.

 So far there appears to be no publicly available information on the attacker’s attribution or methods.